ECA: Get an Educational Credential Assessment for Canadian Immigration

 An Educational Credential Assessment (ECA) is a document that verifies the Canadian equivalence of a foreign degree, diploma, certificate, or other proof of education credential.

 The ECA report states whether an individual's educational credential is equivalent to Canadian standards, and is valid for the purposes of Canadian immigration.
-If the ECA report states that the foreign educational credential is equivalent, the individual may include the information in his or her Express Entry profile.

 Who needs an ECA?